Despite reservations about the quality and power of its motor and battery, we're impressed with the Turbo Scrub.

 While we found the 3 brushes effective, they'll need to be replaced periodically as they wear out (Brand Developers confirmed replacement brushes are available to order, but haven't yet supplied a price).

-Despite reservations about the quality and power of its motor and battery, we're impressed with the Turbo Scrub.
 It makes cleaning quicker and easier, and is an especially good option if you have difficulty bending down to tackle the lower reaches of your shower or you strain to clean the high corners of your bathroom.

 It's also a good bet if you generally find cleaning difficult, as the power head removes much of the effort from scrubbing.
 But if you rarely find yourself yearning for more scrubbing power or a longer brush, then you can probably live without it.